IgorTheLight/CorsixsModStudio/README.md

 * Lua 5.0.2 and wxProGrid were modified as author recommended in his "COMPILE.txt" file
 * For building Lua 5.0.2 was added a custom Visual Studio project from ... and upgraded to VS2005 version
 * For building Lua 5.1.2 was added a custom build script from ... and upgraded to VS2005 version
-* Was created a Visual Studio 2005 solution with projects for Rainman library, zlib library and Corsix's Mod Studio
+* A Visual Studio 2005 solution was created with projects for Rainman library, zlib library and Corsix's Mod Studio

 # What is working:
 * zlib                - WORKING